heyx3/SimpleBoardGames/README.md

 3. Create/implement a `StateManager` and base `State` class, inheriting from `BoardGames.StateManager<>` and `BoardGames.State<>` respectively, for your game logic state machine.
 Most games will have a simple `StateManager` that just sets the initial state on `Start()`.
 4. Create various game states to control game flow.
   * When the game ends, you should return to the "MainMenu" scene.
-5. For ease of use, open up "Scripts/Editor/SceneSetups.cs" and add a custom method that creates a GameObject with all the necessary classes for the start of the scene.
+5. For ease of use, open up "Scripts/Editor/SceneSetups.cs" and add a custom method that createsGameObjects with all the necessary classes for the start of the scene.
 Use the methods that already exist in the class as a template.
 6. Create a new scene in "Assets/Scenes" for your game and call your custom method from the previous step by clicking "Board Games>[your custom method]" in the taskbar.
 Then set up the camera, game board, and various member fields in the controller object.
 7. Add a new method in "Scripts/MainMenuController.cs" that loads your game scene, then add a button in the MainMenu scene which calls that method.
 8. Add your scene to the list of scenes in the build menu.